Hey there traveler!

 What you’ll want to consider is where you want to stay.
 Is being in the center of town important to you?
 (If you haven’t rented a car, this may be worth considering.)
 Or would you prefer something a little more out of the way (Have you rented a car?
 Is a more isolated, naturey view important to you)?

 I recently stayed at Killarney Towers Hotel and really loved it.
 The location is conveniently in the town center, my room was immaculate, and the staff was so friendly.
 I recommend it!

 I recommend anywhere from 2-4 days depending on what you plan to accomplish on your visit.

 If you want to visit everywhere listed above and not feel rushed, then 3-4 days for sure.
 If you’re just planning to stop by to check out some sights and are not interested too much in nature, then you could get by with 2 days.

 Personally, on my last trip I was only there for 2 days.
 And I plan to stay longer next time because it wasn’t enough for me.

-Well, Killarney is super beautiful.
+Well, Killarney and the surrounding area is super beautiful.
 It’s like jumping into a postcard.